 - The maximum map size is restricted to 6 arcminutes in chop/nod mode to allow for clean offpositions with the chopper for each raster position.
-Only the large chopper throw is allowed; sparsely sampled maps are possible. - The maximum map size is 2 degrees in wavelength switching mode; sparsely sampled maps are possible.
+Only the large chopper throw is allowed; sparsely sampled maps are possible. - The maximum map size is 2 degrees in unchopped range scan mode; sparsely sampled maps are possible.